michalchrzastek/Budget-Monitor/README.md

 A monthly budget monitor.
 Upload statement file, group by categories &amp; analyse your spending trends.

 ## What is it?
-Python + Flask + SQLite (or PostgreSQL) web app.
+Python + Flask + SQLite web app.
 Upload a statement in QIF format.
 Data is saved in your local database.
 Create transaction tags, then monitor your spending habits month after month.
+Combine statements from credit &amp; debit cards, even from different banks, to create one clear picture of your personal cash flow.
+Is your credit card statement generated mid-month?
+No more, now you can see each month from 1st to last day.

 ## Why QIF not CSV?
 All banks I have expierienced with, produce the QIF file in exact same format, where CSV have different formatting.